RealStr1ke/Byte/README.md

 **This is a multipurpose Discord bot that @RealStr1ke is currently working on.**

+**Notice: Everything before the commit named "Beginning of Interaction Rewrite" is a legacy version of the bot that mostly based on slash commands.**

 #### **Documentation: [Click here](https://byte.str1ke.codes)**
 #### **Commands: [Click here](https://github.com/RealStr1ke/Byte/blob/docs/commands.md)**